 Question: Sometimes I listen "audio glitches" between audio cuts.
 How can I fix it?

 Please make sure that AudioPanel->AudioDefeat is deactivated.
 Mistika is designed to produce a 1 frame audio cross-fade automatically between adjacent clips.
 But if the AudioDefeat button is activated it will shut down all the audio processing including this capability. (the only purpose of AudioDefeat is to permit to edit and pass trough unsupported audio formats like Dolby-E.

 Question: How to fix audio sync problems?

 For proper sync, the audio output needs to be sent to a professional AV board that can keep both audio and video on sync.
-Currently, Mistika only supports DVS and Aja boards for this purpose.
+Currently, (DVS, AJA, etc).
 If the audio is sent to other devices like the motherboard connectors or other audio boards managed directly by the operating system (mConfig->MasterFormats->MotherboardAudio) then there is no warranty that they will be kept on sync at all.

 If the audio has come out of sync on the source files (or we are in the previous case), you will need to use Edit->AV break to extract the audio track and then shift it manually as necessary.

 Question: How to produce 5.1 audio for DCP?

 The DCP standard requires each audio channel in a separate file.
 You will need to render each audio track to a mono file.
 If you don't have it like that, you can render to uncompressed audio and select render->audio->settings->SplitChannelsInMonoTracks.
 Then use the DCP module to pack everything into a DCP.